Cray-HPE/docs-csm/operations/network/customer_accessible_networks/ipv6_configuration_guide.md

 The `cray-keycloak` service can be configured to access an LDAP server using IPv6.
 See [Keycloak IPv6 Support](../../security_and_authentication/keycloak_ipv6_support.md) for more information.

-If using LDAP over SSL then the IPv6 address or hostname used must be present as a Subject Alternative Name in the LDAP server certificate otherwise access will fail due to certificate verification issues.
+If using LDAP over SSL, then the IPv6 address or hostname used must be present as a Subject Alternative Name in the LDAP server certificate, otherwise access will fail because of certificate verification issues.

 ### Network Time Protocol (NTP)